AI Writes Your Code: Should the Session Be in Git? | UData Blog

 AI coding assistants write more code than ever — but is the AI session part of your software history?
 Explore why context-aware commits matter in 2026.

 Hacker News sparked a debate this week: if an AI assistant writes a significant portion of your code, should the conversation — the prompts, the context, the reasoning — be committed alongside the diff?
-It sounds philosophical, but it has real, practical consequences for every software team adopting AI tools.
+It sounds philosophical, but it has real, practical consequences for every software team adopting AI tools in 2026.

 The Problem with AI-Assisted Code Today